Vlad-Radz/biz-strategy-knowledge-base-ai/001_information-extraction/README.md

 Future development:
 - check alternatives to GraphRAG --> think of solution for generating libraries of knowledge.
 E.g. strategy patterns.
 Inductive patterns for ontology construction and maintenance.
 - Wardley
 - reasoners: subclass relationships, domain/range constraints, owl:sameAs, owl:inverseOf, disjoint classes, transitive properties, SWRL rules.
-Description logic inference: owl:intersectionOf, owl:unionOf, owl:someValuesFrom ——> use Apache Jena to infer data before loading to Neo4j
+Description logic inference: owl:intersectionOf, owl:unionOf, owl:someValuesFrom ——> use Apache Jena to infer data before loading to Neo4j.
+    - If you want to work with RDF triple and not Neo4j, then you don't necessarily need inference.
+Instead, you could put a lot of the (business) logic into the query rather than into the data model.
+SPARQL makes it possible to establish a context of operation in ways that inferencing does not. + use SHACL for validation.
 - XBRL + MCP
     - installation: https://sec-edgar-mcp.amorelli.tech/setup/installation
 - expose MCP server like here for strategy planning? https://github.com/stefanoamorelli/sec-edgar-mcp/blob/main/sec_edgar_mcp/server.py